Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 e.
 Skip this step if you have a us keyboard layout.
 If you have a keyboard other than us run `echo "KEYMAP=us" >> /etc/vconsole.conf`.<br>
 f.
 Run `ln /usr/share/zoneinfo` to list the unix timezones.<br>
 g.
 Once found your timesone run `ln -sf /usr/share/zoneinfo/[Your Country Here]/[Your Timesone Here] /etc/localtime` to add a symbolic link for your time.<br>
 h.
-Run `hwclock --systohc --utc` to set the hardware clock.
+Run `hwclock --systohc` to set the hardware clock.

 ## 11. Configure Pacman/Package Manager.
 This step is where you will configure pacman to be able to download faster and enable the Multilib repo for 32-bit programs.